WladimirSidorenko/PotTS/README.md

        second annotator;
   * `basedata/` and `source/` -- original corpus tokenization;
   * `custom/`, `scheme/`, and `style/` -- auxiliary MMAX2 data;
-  * `doc/guidelines.pdf` -- guidelines used for the annotation of the corpus;

 * `docs/` -- directory containing annotation guidelines and other accompanying documents;